deepauto-io/DeepAuto-Chat/README.md

 # DeepAuto Chat

-Welcome to **[DeepAuto Chat]** an AI chat application based on **GPT-4**!
+**DeepAuto Chat** an AI chat application based on **GPT-4**!
 Our intelligent chat assistant provides you with an enhanced conversational experience.
 Whether you need life advice, assistance with studying, or simply want to have a relaxed and enjoyable conversation, our AI chat assistant is here to offer personalized suggestions and answers tailored to your needs.
 Furthermore, the application contains a vast collection of templates spanning various industries, allowing for greater imagination and creative inspiration.
 Join us now and embark on an unprecedented era of intelligent chat!

 What's more, **DeepAuto Chat is free 💰 to download**!
 Don't hesitate, download it from the App Store now and try it out!